 For example, during the early 1930's (long after the initial introduction of Wagner's works) Leopold Stokowski arranged, conducted and recorded what he called 'Symphonic Syntheses' of many of Wagner's operas.
 These came at a time when performances of Wagner's operas were on the wane and there was a danger they might fade into the mists of half-remembered musical history or, at the very best, become a high class side-show for a self-styled Central European musical elite.

 These Symphonic Syntheses could be performed in the average local concert hall.
 They usually gave the vocal lines to the strings or some other instrument and, importantly, their self-contained and carefully structured nature provided a satisfying listening experience that could be broadcast far and wide over the radio and distributed through recordings.

 Leopold Stokowski successfully introduced Wagner's music to new audiences by effectively adapting it to people's lives and listening habits, including those habits encouraged by new technology.

 Wagner's works did not retreat into a half-remembered golden age of music but gradually caught up with and came within reach of people's daily lives (or at least their radios and gramophones).

 Today, Wagner's operas (and Leopold Stokowski's Syntheses) are performed and broadcast around the globe.

-So be aware, like Wagner' supporters, that valuable or even great innovations can easily fade and be forgotten.
+So, like Wagner' supporters, be aware that valuable or even great innovations can easily fade and be forgotten.
 Plan for the long-haul and work at continuously introducing your innovations to new people, and find ways to adapt your innovations to the circumstances and technologies that are changing the way people use and interact with them.

 (To read more posts in this series go to the July, August and September 2016 Blog Archive.)